-"In-Product Services" means the services hosted and made accessible by Looker through the Software, specifically licensing data, configuration backups, system error reports, data actions and support tickets.
+"In-Product Services" means the services hosted and made accessible by Google through the Software, specifically licensing data, configuration backups, system error reports, data actions and support tickets.

-"Instance" means one single configuration of the Software's administrative settings and Looker application database, subject to the platform restrictions detailed in the Order Form.
-Each Instance requires a unique Looker license key to operate.
-Multiple identically configured Looker Instances running with separate configurations are considered separate instances.
+"Instance" means one single configuration of the Software's administrative settings and Google application database, subject to the platform restrictions detailed in the Order Form.
+Each Instance requires a unique Google license key to operate.
+Multiple identically configured Google Instances running with separate configurations are considered separate instances.

 "Intellectual Property" or "IP" means anything protectable by an Intellectual Property Right.

 "Intellectual Property Right(s)" means all patent rights, copyrights, trademark rights, rights in trade secrets (if any), design rights, database rights, domain name rights, moral rights, and any other intellectual property rights (registered or unregistered) throughout the world.

 "Internal Business Purposes" means use of the Services by or for the benefit of Customer's internal operations.

 "Jumpstart Enablement Services" means enablement and training services described in the Jumpstart Enablement Services Addendum.
 Jumpstart Enablement Services do not include PSO Services.

 "Legal Process" means an information disclosure request made under law, governmental regulation, court order, subpoena, warrant, or other valid legal authority, legal procedure, or similar process.

 "Liability" means any liability, whether under contract, tort (including negligence), or otherwise, regardless of whether foreseeable or contemplated by the parties.